vlayer-xyz/monorepo/ethereum/README.md

 - Decoding RLP format
 - Ethereum Merkle Patricia Tries proofs
 - Mappings of Basic Ethereum data types: uint256, address, bytes32, hash
-- Fragments data structure, similar to Rust's slice, used for parsing data
+- Fragment data structure, similar to Rust's slice, used for parsing data

 Additionally, we provide [smart contracts](./ethereum/contracts/src/EthereumHistoryVerifier.sol) that allow to verify inclusion of block in the chain for last 256 blocks.